 This quick and easy cherry pie recipe uses canned cherry pie filling, so you don’t need to worry about choosing the right type of cherries.
 It also uses refrigerated pie crust, further reducing the prep time.
 It can be ready for the oven in under 10 minutes.
 This considerably cuts down the prep time over a classic cherry pie.
 Be sure to take the crusts out of the refrigerator ahead of time, as directed on the packaging.
 It should sit at room temperature before you try unrolling it.

 If you’re a big fan of cherry pie, you might want to consider making your own filling.
 It’s really not that difficult but it does take a lot longer than opening a can.
 This is a quick and easy pie recipe.
-If you plan on making more cherry pies in the near future, check out our Articles: How To Make Cherry Pie Filling From Frozen Cherries or How To Make Cherry Pie Filling From Fresh Cherries.
+If you plan on making more cherry pies in the near future, check out our Articles: How To Make Cherry Pie Filling From Fresh Cherries.

 Some critics claim canned pie fillings never have enough flavor or spices.
 The fillings are advertised as toppings that can put on just about everything.
 To ensure that the flavor of the cherries really pops, we’ve added vanilla and almond extracts to the canned filling.
 If you’re not a fan of almond or allergic to them, you can substitute the almond extract with additional vanilla.